ArmindoFlores/ao3_api/README.md

  Christmas sucked this year, and Shouto’s got the black eye to prove it.Things had started out well
 ```

-The `work.load_chapters()` function retrieves the chapter ids and names of all the chapters from the selected work, so we must use it before calling `work.get_chapter_text()`, or else we'll get an error.

 Another thing you can do with the work object is download the entire work as a pdf or e-book.

 ```py3